Aldaviva/SousVide/README.md

 1. Install an [older version of the app](https://apkpure.com/anova-culinary/com.anovaculinary.android/download/3.5.1) that still has the Bluetooth functionality.
 1. Use the [sample program](#command-line-tool) in this repository.
 1. Write your own .NET program using the [client library in this repository](#net-library).
-1. Write your own program in a programming language of your choice by following the [protocol specification](https://github.com/Aldaviva/SousVide/wiki/Communication-Protocol) in this repository.
+1. Don't write .NET?
+No problem.
+Write your own program in a language of your choice by following the [protocol specification](https://github.com/Aldaviva/SousVide/wiki/Communication-Protocol) in this repository.
 1. [Inspect Bluetooth LE traffic](https://github.com/Aldaviva/SousVide/wiki/Bluetooth-Low-Energy-Interception) between your phone and sous vide to understand and implement the GATT communication protocol yourself &mdash; its design is misguided but simple, just RPC-style string writes and response callbacks used to read and write values and invoke functions.

 ## Prerequisites